Nocheto Help (3.X.X)

 sync ipv4:<addr>:<port>3.0.0

-synchronize given ipv4 client
+synchronize the given ipv4 client

 sync http:<addr>:<port>3.0.0

-synchronize given http stream
+synchronize the given http stream

 <addr> is IP address, like 127.0.0.1 and <port> is a port number.